|

 mode); see the VIEW menu for details.

-The screen appearance in single-channel mode is approximately as shown below
+The screen in single-channel mode looks approximately as shown below

 -- but note that immediately after loading, no block will be selected and